Title: Raymond Johnson Papers

 Scope and Content Note

 The papers of Republican legislator Raymond Johnson are much more an expression of the political views of the people of his district than they are evidence of his personal views and actions.
 About 85% of the collection consists of constituent correspondence alphabetically-arranged by name with no indexes to facilitate access to bill numbers or specific issues.
-At the same time, except for the 1967-1968 session when he was less burdened by caucus responsibilities, Johnson's responses to constituent correspondence generally consisted of routine acknowledgements.
+At the same time, except for the 1967-1968 session when he was less burdened by caucus responsibilities, Johnson's responses to constituent correspondence generally consisted of routine acknowledgments.
 Very seldom do Johnson's letters contain any indication of his own views.
 There are some letters from both district and state businessmen and from leaders of the Republican Party, but these tend to be isolated items which are not revealing about his involvement in the legislative matters.
 As a result, although the correspondence contains some useful material on legislative issues such as aid to parochial schools, trucks and highway safety, the Sparta Child Care Center, and the 1974 budget proposed by Governor Patrick Lucey, it can be located only after tedious searching.

 The CORRESPONDENCE is arranged first by legislative session and then alphabetically by name.
 For the 1967-1968 session in addition to the general correspondence there is also a small, incomplete subject file.
 Of special note here is the memo from the party concerning fundraising techniques.